When does the 2018 Conference start and end?

 Many families take part in cooperative childcare with other families (this can be arranged onsite and is a great way to meet other families).

 Some folks bring along a grandparent or another caregiver along to watch the kids while they attend adult workshops.
-Grandparents are free this year!
+Grandparents attend free!

 Some families leave the kids at home with a sitter while they go and enjoy an adult learning vacation weekend at the Hyatt.